-The impact and consequences of a violent incident to all concerned are long term, sometimes permanent.
+The impact and consequence of a violent incident has everlasting consequences upon all concerned.
 Weapon related crime and public space violence will be tackled through effective tasking and patrolling of identified hot spots.

-Prevention activity will focus on an increase in stops and searches for weapons and the continued support of the 'No Knives Better Lives' campaign and the Best Bar None licensed venues initiative.
+Prevention activity will focus on the 'Straight to the Point' anti-knife campaign which is to be adopted at a national level by the 'No Knives Better Lives' campaign and the Best Bar None licensed venues initiative.